FusionAuth/fusionauth-javascript-sdk-express/README.md

 3. If you wish to support refresh tokens, repeat step 2 for the `app.rt` cookie.

 4. Save the expiration time in a readable `app.at_exp` cookie.
+This value should be represented as seconds since the epoch.

-And save the `app.idt` id token in a readable cookie.
+5. And save the `app.idt` id token in a readable cookie.

-5. Redirect browser back to encoded url saved in `state`.
+6. Redirect browser back to encoded url saved in `state`.

-6. Call
+7. Call
     [/oauth2/userinfo](https://fusionauth.io/docs/v1/tech/oauth/endpoints#userinfo)
     to retrieve the user info object and respond back to the client with this object.